-- TECS record indicates an ongoing or closed JTTF investigation/interest. - Association with KSTs (via travel, addresses, business, religious or social activities). - Indicators of Investigative Hits involving NS Activity.
+- TECS record indicates an ongoing or closed JTTF investigation/interest. - Association with KSTs

+• Indicators of Investigative Hits involving NS Activity.

-NaBISCOP Appendix C has a listing of common terms and acronyms in TECS that may relate to national security.
+• NaBISCOP Appendix C has a listing of common terms and acronyms in TECS that may relate to national security.

 Fraud Detection and National Security Directorate You have the Public's trust and respect.
 Use them wisely.